JordanBuckleyGit/JordanBuckleyGit/README.md

 # :crocodile: Hi, I'm Jordan:
-💻 I'm an Aspiring Student Of Computer Science.
+💻I'm an Aspiring Student Of Computer Science.
 <br>🔙Specializing primarily in backend development.
 <br>♨️Currently trying to learn as many programming languages as humanly possible!
 <br>⁉️Embarking on the journey to craft a 3D Java CV.